HAMPI - the lost kingdom

 immortals in love

 Built by the Mughal Emperor Shah Jahan in the memory of his wife Mumtaz, who died while giving birth to their last child.

 Taj Mahal is a tomb that sits on the banks of Yamuna River and is entirely made of white marble.
-It is perhaps the most visited monument of the world and best seeing either by sunrise or by sunset.
+It is perhaps the most visited monument of the world and best seen at sunrise and sunset.

-Other then Taj Mahal, you can also visit Red Fort, whose construction commenced during the rule of 3rd Mughal Emperor Akbar.
+Other than Taj Mahal, you can also visit Red Fort, whose construction commenced during the rule of 3rd Mughal Emperor Akbar.

 Drive 50 kms south-east of Agra to Bateshwar where an ancient temple complex dedicated to Lord Shiva sit on the banks of the Yamuna River.
 Bateshwar is also the venue for the annual cattle fair.

-To see more authentic life in Agra, walk in the Holipura village near Bateshwar and explore the old havelis & daily life of the people.
+To see more authentic life in Agra, walk into the Holipura village near Bateshwar and explore the old havelis & daily life of the people.

 @ Amarvilas - the Oberoi's five star luxury hotel, merely 500 meters away from Taj Mahal where all the rooms are Taj view...